 With over 20 years of ophthalmic experience, Dr. Laurence T.D.
 Sperber can help patients with cataracts restore health and function to their eyes with premium IOLs, or intraocular lenses.
 While monofocal lenses can only address one aspect of your vision, premium IOLs can correct both long-distance and close-up vision impairment caused by cataracts.
-Our office in New York, NY, utilizes the latest technology and will personalize treatment according to your unique concerns.
+Our office in New York, NY, utilizes the latest technology, including the ORA™ System, and will personalize treatment according to your unique concerns.
 As one of the first surgeons in the United States to perform laser cataract surgery, Dr. Sperber can help you eliminate clouded vision as well as correct symptoms of other conditions such as astigmatism, nearsightedness, and farsightedness in one comprehensive treatment.

 How Do Premium IOLs Work?

 After correcting damage or abnormalities in your cornea using laser cataract surgery, Dr. Sperber will use an acrylic or silicone lens to replace your natural eye lens.
 By combining laser surgery with IOLs, Dr. Sperber can create a smooth and secure incision where your lens will be placed.
 When placed on an even surface, your IOLs will fit better and improve your vision more dramatically.

 When planning your surgery, Dr. Sperber will closely assess the depth or your eye, pupil size, and curve of your cornea to help him determine if a premium IOL is right for you.
 If you wear contact lenses, you should stop wearing them leading up to the exam to ensure that we get the most accurate measurements.
 To accurately determine the optimal position for your IOL.
 Dr. Sperber will conduct an optical coherence tomography test (OCT) to create a 3-D map of the surface of your eye.